If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 I chose the most suitable moisturizer for my skin based on internet reviews, but I still don’t like how it works on my skin.
 What to do?

 Change the moisturizer.
-Arriving on a product which your skin needs and loves can be a long process.
+Arriving at a product which your skin needs and loves can be a long process.
 No two people in the world have exactly the same skin behavior.
 Determine your skin condition, take into account what worked, and did not work in the past.
 Know your ingredients and products, and you may arrive at your perfect moisturizer soon.

 I am getting the same active ingredients at a way more reasonable price.
 Why should I splurge my money on the expensive one?

-I am not a big believer of ‘the more expensive, the better.’
+I am not a big believer in ‘the more expensive, the better.’
 Many drugstore products can also get you substantial hydration.
 But that does not mean that all products with the same active ingredients are designed the same.

 The concentration of active ingredients, stability, a good vehicle to efficaciously deliver it to the skin – everything matters.
 That is why you should choose your products from a trusted manufacturer even if it costs a few bucks more.